Skip to content

 Credential Encryption

-Sensitive credential data (LLM provider API keys, Telegram bot tokens, etc.) is encrypted at rest using Fernet symmetric encryption:
+Sensitive credential data (LLM provider API keys, gateway tokens, etc.) is encrypted at rest using Fernet symmetric encryption:

 • Encryption key configured via FIELD_ENCRYPTION_KEY environment variable